 Selecting opens a menu with two choices: Normal Font and Bold Font.
-Select a menu item or scroll and then press the Y/✓ button to make a selection.
+Tap a menu item, or scroll with the keypad and Press Y/\checkmark , to make a selection.
 The change is instantaneous.
 Select the Back or Home icon on the toolbar to return to either the Settings menu or the Home screen.